Wake-up-Freeman/Humans-AI/README.md

 sudo ssh-keygen -t ed25519

-Set name to the new generated file when promted, so your key can be recognised in case more team members are accessing the server.
+1. Set name to the new generated file when promted, so your key can be recognised in case more team members are accessing the server.
+2. Set passsphrase for your keys.
+This will further increase protection of your server.

 For people less familiarized with server management, we recommend to connect at least 2 users from diffreent machines with SSH keys before deactivating password connection in your server.